GudepuSravani/Python-Notes/README.md

 -A variable name cannot start with a number.
--A variable name can only contain alpha-number characters and underscores.(A-Z,0-9,&_)a,b -A variable name are case-sensitive(name ,Name are three different variables)
+-A variable name can only contain alpha-number characters and underscores.(A-Z,0-9,&_)a,b -A variable name are case-sensitive(name ,Name are three different variables) -The reserved words (keywords) cannot be used naming the variable.